chapati/beam-wiki/Secure-bulletin-board-system-(SBBS).md

 BBS messages are a part of node p2p protocol.

 #### BbsSubscribe
-Message to subscribe/unsubscribe to notification from node about new messages.
+Message tp allow clent to subscribe/unsubscribe to notification from node about new messages.

 * `BbsChannel m_Channel` – channel to listen.
 * `Timestamp m_TimeFrom` – timestamp used to avoid sending of out of date messages.